 Loading...

-Problem Statement · Helping small businesses handle the complexity of managing both business and personal finances from all of their transactions from a single account, and keeping these separate for accounting and tax purposes.
+Problem Statement · Helping small businesses manage both business and personal finances from a single account while keeping them separate for accounting and tax purposes.

 Role · Senior Product Designer